botpress/readme/docs/Get Started/build.md

 This is a transition.
 When someone starts a conversation with your bot, it first executes the Start Node, then transitions to the Autonomous Node.

+> 📘 TIp: Drag Nodes
+>
+> You can drag a Node to move it anywhere in your Workflow.
+Just select and hold the Node, then drag and release wherever you want to move it.
+>
+> Moving a Node doesn't affect your bot's behavior — it just helps keep your Workflow organized.

 ### Display a custom greeting

 Let's create a new Node to add a custom greeting to your bot.